telerik/ajax-docs/controls/editor/managing-content/prevent-cross-site-scripting-(xss).md

 This filter is intended only to encode and decode scripts, so JavaScript code will not be executed while edited in the **RadEditor**.
 Also, the submitted content will be decoded on the server (i.e., the server-side **RadEditor.Content** property will return content with fully functional script logic).

-Note that if the **RemoveScripts** filter is enabled, the **EncodeScripts** one will be of no value.Therefore, if you need to let users edit JavaScript in the **RadEditor** you should disable the **RemoveScripts** filter.For that you can use the server-side [DisableFilter()](http://www.telerik.com/help/aspnet-ajax/m_telerik_web_ui_radeditor_disablefilter.html) method.
+>note If the **RemoveScripts** filter is enabled (its default state), the **EncodeScripts** one will be of no value, so it is **not** enabled by default.
+Therefore, if you need to let users edit JavaScript in the **RadEditor**, you should disable the **RemoveScripts** filter.
+For that you can use the server-side [DisableFilter()](http://www.telerik.com/help/aspnet-ajax/m_telerik_web_ui_radeditor_disablefilter.html) method.

 ## CSS Expressions

 [CSS expressions](http://msdn.microsoft.com/en-us/library/ie/ms537634%28v=vs.85%29.aspx) were first introduced in Internet Explorer 5.5 and later deprecated with the release of Internet Explorer 8.They were designed to provide more flexible CSS stylization by incorporating JavaScript logic directly in CSS properties.
-This feature,again, leads to the possibility of XSS attacks by injecting malicious script in the expressions.
+This feature, again, leads to the possibility of XSS attacks by injecting malicious script in the expressions.

-Since its **Q3 2014** version, **RadEditor** provides built-in protection against this kind of attack.With the **StripCssExpressions** filter, CSS expressions are automatically stripped from the content.
+Since its **Q3 2014** version, **RadEditor** provides built-in protection against this kind of attack.
+With the **StripCssExpressions** filter, CSS expressions are automatically stripped from the content.
 For example, the following HTML:

 ````HTML
 <style type="text/css">